Pragyan (Chandrayaan-2)

-Pragyan (from prajñāna) is a lunar rover that forms part of Chandrayaan-2, a lunar mission developed by the Indian Space Research Organisation (ISRO).
+Pragyan (from प्रज्ञान) is a lunar rover that forms part of Chandrayaan-2, a lunar mission developed by the Indian Space Research Organisation (ISRO).
 The rover was launched as part of Chandrayaan-2 on 22 July 2019 and was destroyed with its lander, Vikram, when it crashed on the Moon on 6 September 2019.

 In July 2023, Chandrayaan-3 launched, carrying new versions of Vikram and Pragyan, which successfully landed near the lunar south pole on 23 August 2023.

 Overview

 Pragyan has a mass of about 27 kg and dimensions of 0.9 × 0.75 × 0.85 m, with a power output of 50 watts.
 It is designed to operate on solar power.
 The rover moves on six wheels and is intended to traverse 500 m on the lunar surface at the rate of 1 cm per second, performing on-site analysis and sending the data to its lander for relay back to the Earth.
 For navigation, the rover is equipped with: